tseccull/spectools/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/tseccull/spectools)
 [![DOI](https://zenodo.org/badge/709271938.svg)](https://zenodo.org/doi/10.5281/zenodo.12786056)

-Developer: Tom Seccull
+Author: Tom Seccull

 This is a personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
-This repo is intended more as a record than a distribution.
-Feel free to use these scripts in whole or in part, but note that you do so at your own risk; I cannot make any guarantees that this software will either work, or be useful to others.
-Support from me may be limited.
+Although these scripts are still undergoing active development, this repo is intended more as a citable record than a public software distribution.
+By all means feel free to use any of these scripts, either in whole or in part, but note that you do so at your own risk.
+I cannot guarantee that this software will either work or be beneficial to you.
+If you download a copy of this repo, be sure to select the most recent stable release at the link on the right.

-If, against all odds, any of the scripts in this repo end up being useful to you in your work, please consider citing the repo with the details provided via the Zenodo DOI above.
+If, against all odds, any of the scripts in this repo end up helping you in your work, please consider citing the repo with the details provided via the Zenodo DOI above.

-The scripts in this repo rely on multiple other Python packages that deserve recognition if they are used.
+The scripts in this repo rely on multiple Python packages that deserve recognition if they are used.
 Please be sure to cite them where necessary:

 [Astropy](https://www.astropy.org/acknowledging.html), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/citing-numpy/), [SciPy](https://scipy.org/citing-scipy/)